Shazcodes/Soccer-Skirmish-Game/README.md

 ### 1. Interactive Canvas

-The game is played on a 500x500 canvas where the player's icon and soccer balls are rendered.
-Players can move the soccer player icon using the mouse.
+The game is played on a 500x500 canvas where the player and soccer balls are rendered.
+Players can move the soccer player using the mouse.

 [View Code](https://github.com/Shazcodes/Soccer-Skirmish-Game/blob/main/index.html)